emmysobieski/TeamPySpark/README.md

 #### Description of the data exploration phase of the project
 Through the data exploration pre-processing steps, the team examined how the databases interconnected through entity relationship diagrams.
 Additionally field values were unlocked and mapped to their column names.
 Columns with an overwhelming amount of null data were accessed for their feasibility in the data examination.
 Signs with multiple string values that could be reassigned to categorial groups for ease in analysis were cleaned with functions that made the data easier to manipulate for use in machine learning tools.
 Additionally, a column was added to the dataset that found the difference in time between two separate date columns to identify time to funding -- a data value that became critical to the machine learning framework that was used.

+#### Specific Steps in Machine Learning Data Preprocessing:

+Import dependencies needed for data preprocessing, then:

+1. Explore column names to decide which may be un-necessary columns

+2. Create Y target.
+Most loans are funded, so removed the few unfunded loans and defined success by calculating speed of funding of loan (elapsed time calculation).
+Ran a distribution (it is skewed, so need to resample below), with mean at 12 days, so defined a binary classification for y of 12 days.
+Less than 12 days is a successful funding experience for the borrower.
+This becomes 1 in the dataframe, and 0 is unsuccessful in that it takes more than 12 days and has a long tailed distribution, so can take up to a year or more.
+The FIRST issue is that 69% of the data was in the 1 category, so needs to be resampled.
+The SECOND ISSUE is that under or over 12 days is very binary at that mark.
+For example one second over 12 days is a failure, but one second below 12 days is a success.
+We tried to deal with this by re-bucketing into 5 weekly buckets.

+3. Bucketing time to funding in first week, second week, third week, fourth week, and 5th week and beyond.
+The issue was that 50% of the data was in the 1 category, but ALSO the second largest chunk of data was in the 5 category, capturing the long tail of the distribution and lumping it together.
+Every model we ran with this had the highest prediction success where the data was located, in 1 and 5, and overall model performance using this bucketing, even with resampling techniques, resulted in model performance from 40-45%.
+The issue appears to be that with hand-sampling the data, it makes it harder for Random Oversampling or other resampling techniques to be effective, compared with sampling from two larger buckets above.

+4. Transform Gender.
+Gender was one column of strings like male, female, female, female, male in all different combinations.
+We transformed into a male column and female column where it counts the number of males or females in a column.
+Then you read across both columns in a given row to see the total number of males and females.
+We found a predominance of women borrowers, with 1.3 million count in either all women teams or women solo borrowers, vs 362 thousand males in either solo or all-male teams.

+5. Remove un-necessary or repetitive columns from the dataframe.

+6. Sent "TAGS" column which is full of hashtags like #women-owned to a dataframe and then a CSV for exploration using NLP and word clouds.

+7. Sampled data at 5% of the total because original file is 1.8 million rows even after all the eliminations.

+8. Removed null and NaaN values by row.

+9. Export the cleaned dataframe into a csv for easy importing into the machine learning notebook.
+Datapreprocessing and machine learning notebooks are separate for easier recomputation.

 #### Description of the analysis phase of the project
 Normally for lending questions, it would be a binary classification challenge.
 We look at it from the perspective of the borrower, ie what are the components of the application and business that led the loan to be succesful?
 Thus we use regression analysis to see which elements of the application drive the most likelihood of success.